Waxford44/Strix-Halo-gfx1151-Forge-Guide/README.md

 🚀 Strix Halo: The Ultimate Forge Neo & ROCm 7.12 Optimization Guide

 🌟 Introduction
 The AMD Strix Halo (RDNA 3.5) is a revolutionary APU, but out-of-the-box performance on Windows or standard Linux distros is often limited to ~0.5 it/s.
 This guide shows you how to leverage CachyOS and ROCm 7.12 Nightlies to unlock 300% more performance, hitting 1.5+ it/s on SDXL models with a unified 32GB VRAM allocation.
 I am writing this one time guide because I found it difficult to find a linux guide on making stable diffusion work for this APU.
 Mostly because all available guides are written for Comfyui.
 But let's be honest, for enthusiasts, comfyui is anything other than comfy.
 Will I do understand the benefits and control it offers, those are features used by pro devs.
-If you are tired of pipelines, nodes, and just want to get some image generations done and have fun with your new APU,then you're in luck because Forge comes to the rescue.
+If you are tired of pipelines, nodes, and just want to get some image generations done and have fun with your new APU, then you're in luck because Forge comes to the rescue.

+🌟 Why Forge Neo for Strix Halo?
+Stable Diffusion WebUI Forge (Neo) represents the current "Goldilocks" zone for AI image generation on high-performance APUs like the Strix Halo.
+Here is why it is the preferred choice over alternatives like ComfyUI or standard Automatic1111:

+-Optimized Memory Management: Forge Neo features a redesigned backend that handles model loading and VRAM swapping more efficiently than standard WebUIs.
+For Strix Halo users with 32GB+ of unified memory, this translates directly to faster generation speeds and the ability to run massive Flux or SDXL models without "Out of Memory" (OOM) errors.

+-Superior User Experience: While ComfyUI offers high modularity, it requires a steep learning curve and complex node-based workflows.
+Forge Neo provides a refined, linear interface that is significantly more intuitive for daily artistic production while maintaining advanced control.

+-Next-Gen Hardware Support: Forge Neo is built to leverage modern ROCm stacks (7.12+) and BFloat16 precision natively.
+This ensures that RDNA 3.5 architecture is fully utilized, rather than falling back on legacy compatibility modes that degrade performance.

 💻 System Specs & Environment